32bitkid/watercolorizer/libs/tracer/README.md

 [license]: https://img.shields.io/npm/l/%40watercolorizer%2Ftracer
 [dl]: https://img.shields.io/npm/dy/%40watercolorizer%2Ftracer

-Efficiently create polygonal outlines of 1-bit bitmap images; where _zero_ is an "empty" pixel, and any _non-zero_ value is considered "filled".
+An extremely simple, but efficient, method to create polygonal outlines of 1-bit bitmap images; where _zero_ is an "empty" pixel, and any _non-zero_ value is considered "filled".

 ## Getting Started